Spillway

-A spillway is a structure used to provide the controlled release of water downstream from a dam or levee, typically into the riverbed of the dammed river itself.
-In the United Kingdom, they may be known as overflow channels.
-Spillways ensure that water does not damage parts of the structure not designed to convey water.
+A spillway is a structure used to provide the controlled release of water from a dam or levee, typically downstream into the dammed river.
+In the United Kingdom, it may be known as an overflow channel.
+A spillway ensures that water does not damage parts of the structure not designed to convey water.

 Spillways can include floodgates and fuse plugs to regulate water flow and reservoir level.
-Such features enable a spillway to regulate downstream flow—by releasing water in a controlled manner before the reservoir is full, operators can prevent an unacceptably large release later.
+Such features enable a spillway to regulate downstream flow, allowing dam operators to release water in a controlled manner before the reservoir is full, thereby preventing an unacceptably large release later.

 Other uses of the term "spillway" include bypasses of dams and outlets of channels used during high water, and outlet channels carved through natural dams such as moraines.

-Water normally flows over a spillway only during flood periods, when the reservoir has reached its capacity and water continues entering faster than it can be released.
-In contrast, an intake tower is a structure used to control water release on a routine basis for purposes such as water supply and hydroelectricity generation.
+Water normally flows over a spillway only during flood periods, when the reservoir has reached its capacity and water continues entering faster than it can be released through penstocks or intake towers used to control water release on a routine basis for purposes such as water supply for irrigation and hydroelectricity generation.

 Types

-A spillway is located at the top of the reservoir pool.
+A spillway is located near the top of the reservoir pool.
 Dams may also have bottom outlets with valves or gates which may be operated to release flood flow, and a few dams lack overflow spillways and rely entirely on bottom outlets.

 The two main types of spillways are controlled and uncontrolled.

 A controlled spillway has mechanical structures or gates to regulate the rate of flow.
 This design allows nearly the full height of the dam to be used for water storage year-round, and flood waters can be released as required by opening one or more gates.

 An uncontrolled spillway, in contrast, does not have gates; when the water rises above the lip or crest of the spillway, it begins to be released from the reservoir.
 The rate of discharge is controlled only by the height of water above the reservoir's spillway.
 The fraction of storage volume in the reservoir above the spillway crest can only be used for the temporary storage of floodwater; it cannot be used as water supply storage because it sits higher than the dam can retain it.